About the Visual Studio Code Command Palette

 You can use the VS Code Command Palette to access the codespace creation logs, or you can use it export all logs.

-To retrieve the logs for Codespaces, access the VS Code Command Palette, then start typing "log".
-Select Codespaces: Export Logs to export all logs related to Codespaces or select Codespaces: View Creation Logs to view logs related to the setup.
+To retrieve the logs for GitHub Codespaces, access the VS Code Command Palette, then start typing "export".
+Select Codespaces: Export Logs to export all logs related to GitHub Codespaces or select Codespaces: View Creation Logs to view logs related to the setup.